vdaas/vald/docs/api/flush.md

 ## Overview

-Flush Service is responsible for removing vectors that are indexed in the `vald-agent`.
+Flush Service is responsible for removing all vectors that are indexed and uncommitted in the `vald-agent`.

 ```rpc
 service Flush {